 In this tutorial, we will train an object detection model on custom data and convert it to TensorFlow Lite for deployment.
 We’ll conclude with a

 .tflite file that you can use in the official TensorFlow Lite Android Demo, iOS Demo, or Raspberry Pi Demo.

 A Note about Custom Data

 If you don’t have a dataset, you can follow along with a free Public Blood Cell Detection Dataset.
-If you have an unlabeled dataset, you can learn how to label with best practices with this post on how to label images with CVAT, LabelImg, VoTT, or LabelMe.
+If you have an unlabeled dataset, you can learn how to label with best practices with this post and create a free Roboflow account to label up to 10,000 images.

 Let's dive in!